jharwell/libra/docs/development/cxx-dev-guide.rst

-  parameters are primitive types the compiler will silently convert (a ``double`` is passed where an ``int`` is expected, for example), then the constructor should be made to take a pointer/lvalue reference/rvalue reference to a parameter struct containing tnhe primitive members, in order to reduce the chance of subtle bugs due to silent primitive conversions if the order of two of the parameters is swapped at the call site.
+  parameters are primitive types the compiler will silently convert (a ``double`` is passed where an ``int`` is expected, for example), then the constructor should be made to take a pointer/lvalue reference/rvalue reference to a parameter struct containing the primitive members, in order to reduce the chance of subtle bugs due to silent primitive conversions if the order of two of the parameters is swapped at the call site.